 The Eggfinder Mini requires 4.5V-9V, with a nominal working current of about 70 mA.
 However, when first powering up it may have peaks of up to 200 mA as the GPS module acquires satellites.
 For this reason, we recommend that you use a 7.4V 2S LiPo battery pack; just about any one you buy will have enough capacity for run your Eggfinder Mini board for at least two hours.
+We DO NOT recommend that you use a 9V alkaline battery to power your Eggfinder Mini... they do not put out enough sustained current, and will quickly drain.
 A 300 mAH 7.4V 2S LiPo is ideal, it's a little smaller and lighter than a 9V battery and will easily power your Eggfinder Mini for over 4 hours.
 If you have a big rocket and can afford a little more weight, a 800 mAH 2S LiPo will run your Eggfinder for the whole flying day, which can be handy for those times when your main parachute comes out at apogee and your rocket drifts several miles away.
 (Yes, we've done that...)